AymenTurki0/Aerobotix_Computer_Vision_App/README.md

 - 🖥️ A modern **ElectronJS + TailwindCSS application** presenting our projects.
 - 🎮 A fun **Fruit Ninja with Computer Vision game** built with Python + OpenCV.

-This app will be presented during the **Journée d’Intégration des Clubs INSAT** to demonstrate our club’s expertise in robotics and vision systems.
+This app will be presented during the INSAT Club Integration Day to demonstrate our club’s expertise in robotics and vision systems.

 ---